Malabar spinach is an edible vine and crunchy green from East Asia that has gained popularity in home gardens.

 HOW TO GROW MALABAR SPINACH?
 Remember these keywords: Full sun, fertile soil and regular moisture!

-CLIMATE: You don’t want the plant to dry out because it will make the leaves bitter. in most areas it is an annual but in warmer climates it will comes back year after year.
-The seeds will also drop and sprout new vines.
-If you love in a cold climate with a short summer, start it indoors.
+CLIMATE: You don’t want the plant to dry out because it will make the leaves bitter.
+In most areas it is an annual but in warmer climates it may return year after year.
+The seeds will drop and sprout new vines.
+If you love this plant and live in a cold climate with a short summer, start it indoors.

-Early flowering is not so good.
-That means that your temperatures have dropped below 80 F and the leaves may not taste as fresh.
-Choose the warmest spot in your garden if you have days below 80 F in summer – a south facing wall or a protected area that gets loads of sun.
-If starting indoors before the last frost, transplant out a few weeks after the last frost.
+Try to grow it when temps will not fall below 80°F / 26°C, otherwise the leaves may not taste as fresh.
+Choose the warmest spot in your garden.
+If you have days below 80°F / 26°C in summer, locate it near a south facing wall or a protected area that gets loads of sun.
+If starting indoors, get it going before the last frost if possible, transplant out when warm enough.
 Plant with peas as a companion vine!

-SEED: Plant your seed 1/4 inch deep and 18″ apart in fertile soil when temperatures reach 65 F to 75 F. Install a trellis or system for it to climb.
+SEED: Plant your seed 1/4″ 0.635cm deep and 18″ / .45m apart in fertile soil when temperatures reach 65°F/18°C to 75°F/24°C. Install a trellis or system for it to climb.
 It will take 14 to 21 days for sprouts to appear.
 Be patient.
 You can gently file the seed with a few swipes of an emery board to speed up germination.

 PROPAGATE WITH CUTTINGS!
 Try growing more from cuttings!
 Trim the vine to a section about 5-6″ in length and make sure to cut just below a node.
 Place it in well-draining soil and wait for it to grow roots.
 Place the cutting directly where you want it to grow or in a pot and transplant later.

-FERTILIZER: We NEVER recommend “miracle-type” soil or fertilizer products.
-Avoid ALL synthetic soil amendments and fertilizers!
-These add nothing to soil health and only promote fast growth that opens up plants to pest attacks and damage from the elements.
+FERTILIZER: We NEVER recommend “miracle-type” soil or fertilizer products and always avoid synthetic soil amendments and fertilizers!
+These add nothing to soil health and only promote fast growth that opens plants up to pest attacks and damage from the elements.
 Use compost free from chemicals and add kelp, worm castings or other natural materials for fertility, drainge and water retention.
 For a good article on perlite and vermiculite visit this post on Home Grown Fun.

 I you like the idea of never using synthetic fertilizers and soil amendments again, check out our eBook that show you how to stay away from all synthetic products an make your own organic fertilizers and soil amendments from materials around the house!